Citation, DOI and article data

 CT demonstrates the plain film findings with better delineation of the relationship to the growth plate and articular surface.
 Solid periosteal reaction (seen in up to 50% of cases) and internal calcification (calcified matrix seen in ~50% of cases) and cortical breach are also more easily appreciated 7,8.
 Endosteal scalloping may be seen 10.

-MRI is ideal for the evaluation of transphyseal or transcortical extension, and for demonstrating associated surrounding bone marrow and soft tissue oedema, which is seen in a large proportion of cases 5,7.
+MRI is ideal for the evaluation of transphyseal or transcortical extension, and for demonstrating associated surrounding bone marrow and soft tissue edema, which is seen in a large proportion of cases 5,7.

 - T1: intermediate signal